narijauskas/ReactiveToolkit.jl/docs/src/index.md

-T can be anything you can represent in julia: primitive types like UInt16, abstract types like Number, dicts or structs encoding custom message types, variable length arrays, images, simulation models, symbolic differential equations, or even julia source code.
-It can also be of type Any.
+T can be anything you can represent in julia: primitive types like `UInt16`, abstract types like `Number`, dicts or structs encoding custom message types, variable length arrays, images, simulation models, symbolic differential equations, or even julia source code.
+It can also be of type `Any`.

 ```julia
 @topic x = Trajectory{}